Sonesta White Plains

 Hank Ryan Efficiency Data & Development |

-This panel will explore how utility financing products (such as on-bill) and regulations can spur energy efficiency upgrades.
-It will include a case study of a retrofit of a multifamily building in Germany that dramatically reduced energy waste.
+This panel explored how utility financing products (such as on-bill) and regulations can spur energy efficiency upgrades.
+It included a case study of a retrofit of a multifamily building in Germany that dramatically reduced energy waste.

 1B.
 The Flexibility of Green Bank Capital to Fill Market Gaps